Slovenia - Istria – For connoisseurs: breathtaking peaks, picturesque valleys and deep blue sea

 For experienced riders: narrow turns and hairpin bends

-Already the journey getting to Slovenia through Austria from the Millstätter Lake into the lower Drava Valley, via the Villach Alps to the Wurzen Pass crossing into Slovenia is breathtaking.
+From there, the next day takes you to the Unterdrau Valley, over the Villacher Alpe to the Wurzen Pass to Slovenia.
 Our journey takes us via Kranjska Gora, the Vrsic Saddle, a part of the Julian Alps into the Triglav National Park with a view onto Triglav Mountain.
 With 2864 m it is the highest mountain in Slovenia.
 According to old legends its three heads guard the heaven, earth and underworld.

 Level of difficulty